INFLAMMATION AND YOUR HEALTH

 Dr. Polyvios Pavlidis

-Consultant – Vascular Surgeon
+Consultant - Vascular Surgery Hospital in Dubai

 The inflammation can also occur in response to other unwanted substances in the body, such as toxins, cigarette smoke or an excess of fat cells (especially fat in the belly area).
 Inside arteries, inflammation helps kicks off atherosclerosis-the buildup of fatty, cholesterol rich plaque.

 The contents then mingle with blood, forming a clot that blocks blood flow.
 These clots are responsible for the majority of heart attacks and most strokes.
 A simple blood test called hsCRP test can measure C-reactive protein (CRP), which is market for inflammation, including arterial inflammation.

 The more the artery is narrowed, the greater risk from a clot.
 About 70% of attacks are caused by much smaller obstructions, narrow the artery by perhaps only a third too small to cause symptoms detected by an X-ray angiogram.
 It can cause small arterial deposits to suddenly rupture like popcorn kernels, choking off the blood supply to the heart.

 The new research does not detract from well-known risk factors.
 On the arteries, it bolsters arguments for controlling blood pressure and cholesterol avoiding smoking and adopting a healthier lifestyle.
 For all the progress that has been made, heart diseases kill nearly a million Americans every year.
 About 1.5 million suffer heart attacks.
 Bypass surgery and artery opening technology such as angioplasty balloons and stents are very effective in relieving its chief symptom, the severe chest pain called angina.

 One third do not seem to have any of the accepted risk factors.
 Inflammation reflects the effects of such already-known risks as high cholesterol and smoking.
 The vessel sudden clots that can fill up the entire artery and cause acute ischemia and threating heart attack or acute obliteration of the peripheral arteries.One function of the body’s repair system is to clear cholesterol from the cells lining the artery wall, a role that falls to cellular garbage trucks called macrophages.